thiagofddias/Prisma-Nest/README.md

 ## Description

-This project was developed based on a NestJS course up to module 8.
+This project was developed based on a NestJS course up to module 9.

-This code is an application with MongoDB and the mongoose library for a user authentication system, allowing user registration, login and listing of registered users.

 Link from the course: https://www.udemy.com/course/nestjs-do-zero/